 However, other aspects come increasingly into play; for example in the current 2014-2020 budget cycle 30 % of CAP funding supporting farmers’ incomes is spent on environmental and resource-friendly production methods (” through so-called greening measures”) – and nearly 50% of the EU – budget for rural development programmes is earmarked for benefitting the environment or the fight against climate change.

 The EU is assisting Serbia systematically in its sector reform efforts.
 This is done either by allocating funding from the IPA instrument to support the reforms by providing expertise from EU Member States, by providing with the most modern equipment to all levels of agribusiness administration or by introducing the IPARD instrument, the EU’s principal instrument for preparing the public and private agricultural sector stakeholders of an accession country for the requirements of the EU’s single market.

-By this, the EU supports Serbia in its efforts to meet all relevant EU standards pertaining to agriculture, food safety and environment with the main motto being “learning by doing”.
-This has been proven as the most efficient tool to prepare the country to absorb the very considerable increase in subsidies that will become available to the sector after accession.
+By this, the EU supports Serbia in its efforts to meet all relevant EU standards pertaining to agriculture, food safety and environment with the main motto is “learning by doing”.
+This has been proven as the most effective tool to prepare the country to absorb the very considerable increase in subsidies that will become available to the sector after accession.

 However, this instrument needs to be embedded in an overall enabling policy framework that addresses also structural issues such as land fragmentation, access to rural finance specifically also for smaller and medium-sized operators, adequately trained and resourced advisory services etc.